yw2544/oink-language/INSTALL.md

 ### File Parsing

 You can parse and execute an Oink source file using the `file` command.
+Note that most operations are not directly supported by driver program; Users are expected to test them in file.

 #### File Format